Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Bharat Scene Text Dataset

 \subsubsection{Stage-3: Semi-automatic annotation}

 We annotate the final filtered images for scene text detection in two steps to reduce human annotation efforts.
 We obtain bounding box annotation using a fine-tuned DBnet model on synthetic Indian language data\footnote{Refer to Section-\ref{sec:sdg} for details of synthetic data generation}.
-Since these automatically obtained bounding boxes are not always perfect, they are refined by our hired annotators using an in-house tool to edit, draw, or delete polygons around the scene text words.
+Since these automatically obtained bounding boxes are not always perfect, they were refined by our hired annotators using an internal tool to edit, draw, or delete polygons around the scene text words.

-Once the bounding boxes were obtained, they were assigned to the annotators and assigned to label each box with the script it contains.
+Once the bounding boxes were obtained, they were assigned to the annotators and tasked to label each box with the script it contains.
 These annotators were well-versed in script identification and were also informed about the geographical origin of each image.
-With this context, they were able to accurately label each bounding box with the corresponding script.
+With this context, they were able to accurately label each bounding box with theier corresponding script.
 We then use PARSeq~\cite{parseq}, fine-tuned on synthetic data for Indian languages, to read the text within each bounding box.
 The bounding boxes, along with the recognized text, are then provided to language expert annotators.
 These annotators review the text and correct any recognition errors or retain the text as is if it is accurate.
+In addition, for every image, we have included annotation on the lighting (captured during the day or night) and environment (captured outdoor or indoor) conditions.